Oluwaht/AboutMe/README.md

-- Hi, I’m Olu.
+Salutations,

-- I’m interested in Data Analysis.
+I am Olu, an enthusiast of Data Analysis.
+Presently, I am immersed in mastering SQL, R, and Excell, Tableau, and Python.
+I eagerly seek collaborative projects to enhance my skills and insights in data analytics.

-- I’m currently learning SQL, R, and Python.
+Warm regards,
-- I’m looking to collaborate on just about any project that can strenthen my skills and understanding of data analytics .
+Olu

 <!---
 Oluwaht/Oluwaht is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.